shariq1989/cookbook/content/recipe/rindsgulasch.md

 I hope you enjoy our Austrian beef stew with paprika and caraway recipe.
 If you try it, be sure to let us know what you think!

-Other stew recipes from The Jamil Ghar:
+Other recipes from The Jamil Ghar:

 * [Beef and Barley Stew]({{< ref "beef-barley-stew" >}})
 * [Beef and Chickpea Stew]({{< ref "beef-chickpea-stew" >}})
 * [Chicken Kedjenou]({{< ref "kedjenou" >}})
 * [Georgian Chicken Soup]({{< ref "georgian-soup" >}})

-This original recipe can be found at [Milk Street](https://www.177milkstreet.com/recipes/austrian-beef-stew-with-paprika-and-caraway-goulash)